Scars form as a normal part of healing when the skin is damaged from a burn, trauma, or surgery. Everyone forms different scars.

 Scar management techniques are: scar massage, silicone application, and sunblock.

-- After your child’s sutures have been taken out or dissolved, his or her doctor will let you know when it is time to start scar massage (usually 2-3 weeks after surgery, after the scab on the incision has fallen off).
+- After your child’s sutures have been taken out or dissolved, his or her doctor will let you know when it is time to start scar massage (usually 2 to 3 weeks after surgery, after the scab on the incision has fallen off).

 - For the first 2 to 4 weeks, you should gently rub the incision for 5 to 10 minutes twice daily along the same direction as the incision.
 You must use enough pressure to change the color of the incision from pink to pale.